Burst-Computing/burst-validation/microbenchmarks/README.md

-# burst-validation
+# Microbenchmarks

-## Description

-This repository contains the validation code for the [burst commuinication middleware](https://github.com/CLOUDLAB-URV/burst-communication-middleware).

-## Benchmark

-The benchmark used for the validation is in the [benchmark]() folder.
+This directory contains the microbenchmarks to test the performance of the indirect communication middleware with all the different communication patterns.
+These microbenchmarks are intended to be deployed directly on different hosts without any virtualization/isolation infrastructure (i.e. on bare metal).

-### Running the benchmark
+## Running the benchmark

 ```bash
 $ cd benchmark